craws/OpenAtlas/install/upgrade/upgrade.md

     sudo python3 install/upgrade/database_upgrade.py
     sudo service apache2 restart

-### 8.XX.XX to 8.XX.XX
+### 8.11.0 to 8.12.00

+#### Database upgrade
+8.12.0.sql is needed but will be taken care of by the database upgrade script.

+#### Additional package
+The BeautifulSoup package is now used for improved input sanitization.

+    sudo apt install python3-bs4

+#### Tests
-If you are using tests, additional Python packages are needed because we switched from nose to pytest tests.
+If using tests, additional packages are needed because we now use pytest.

     sudo apt install python3-pytest python3-pytes-cov

-Otherwise, a code base update and a webserver restart is sufficient.

-BeautifulSoup is needed to improve the input sanitization and strip HTML tags from user inputs such as names and descriptions.

-    sudo apt install python3-bs4

-### 8.11.0 to 8.12.0
-A code base update (e.g. with git pull) and a webserver restart is sufficient.

 ### 8.10.* to 8.11.0
 A code base update (e.g. with git pull) and a webserver restart is sufficient.